Prince Henry Cliff Walk (Between Katoomba and Leura)

 Gordon Falls

-The views from the lookout to Mt Solitary, Kings Tableland, and the waterfall are superb, though the waterfall is hardly visible during periods of dry weather.
+The views from the lookout to Mt Solitary, Kings Tableland, and the waterfall are superb, though the waterfall is often hardly visible during periods of dry weather.

 Gordon Falls Lookout